VladimirMakaev/cqrs-journey-doc/Journey_01_Introduction.markdown

 > for all our customers while we perform upgrades with no downtime.

 * Contoso intends the software to last for at least five years.
-It must be able to accomodate significant changes over that period of time.
+It must be able to accomodate significant changes over that period.

 * Contoso does not want the complexity of some parts of the system to become a barrier to changes.